Advanced TopicsLast updated: 12 December 2022

 JCOGS Image always attempts to save images using the smallest file size option available for any given format.
 So for PNG and WebP images which support both lossy and lossless image storage formats, the images are saved using the lossy (compressed) format.

-A future update to JCOGS Image will aim to offer both lossy and lossless compression options for these image formats, however it is worth noting that when offered this facility will also depend such support also being made available via the php libraries JCOGS Image uses.
-So for example due to a constraint within php support for lossless Webp will require the server to be running php 8.1 or better.
+JCOGS Image offers both lossy and lossless compression options for these image formats (webp, png), however it is worth noting that this facility depends on support for these operations being available in the php libraries JCOGS Image uses: for example, saving lossless webp images requires the server to be running php 8.1 or better.

 Image Optimisation